Sendible insights Beyond Clicks and Likes: A Community Manager's Handbook

 Focus on monitoring results Focus on engagement and interaction

-How a community manager fits into an agency’s social team
+How a community manager fits into a social media marketing team

 cta-social-media-trends